regen-network/testnets/aplikigo-1/PLAN.md

     - March 2nd, 0300 UTC - March 2nd 2300UTC.
     - Instructions [here](./tasks/phase-3/task-1)
 - Deploy custom contract - 100 points (with no instructions, references will be shared)
+    - Deploy cosmwasm based fixed multisig contract and transfer tokents (or any message) using it
+    - Multisig should contain at least 3 accounts with equal weights
+    - Required weight should atleas be 2/3
+    - Reference contract can be found here (you can use the same contract but bonus for any extra additions/improvements): https://github.com/CosmWasm/cosmwasm-plus/tree/master/contracts/cw3-fixed-multisig
     - March 3rd, 0300 UTC - March 3rd 2300UTC
 - Test Groups Module - 250 points -  - March 4th, 1200 UTC - March 3rd 2300UTC
     - Create group, create policy and execute policy